Gibberlings3/Skills-and-Abilities/README.md

 - Bubb for all of his work on EEex.
 - aVENGER for use of a function to update clab files.
+- CamDawg_G3 and the_bigg for using their code as reference when consolidating weapon proficiencies into weapon groups.